liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 This feature enhances the user experience by allowing the creation of new Office documents in an SPSE farm, even when [Office Online Server (OOS)](/officeonlineserver/office-online-server), also known as Web Access Components (WAC) or Office Web Apps, isn't configured or unavailable.

 Previously, if OOS was unavailable, new Office documents couldn't be created from the document library in the browser.
-Additionally, even if Content Types were enabled for the library without OOS/WAC, a new file would be created without a file extension and couldn't be opened in a browser or client app.
+Additionally, even if Content Types were enabled for the library without OOS/WAC, a new file would be created without a file extension but couldn't be opened in a browser or client app.

 Now, new Office document creation can be initiated in the browser and completed in the client-side application.
 The "New" button in the library toolbar launches the new document within the client-side Office application.
 Also, if Content Types are enabled for the library without OOS/WAC, they're shown in the "New" drop-down.
 Selecting one creates a new file of that type and opens it in the appropriate client application.
 For example, selecting "Word document" under the "New" menu creates a new docx file in the library and opens it in the Word client application.

 > [!NOTE]
-> If OOS is unavailable and the client machine doesn't have Office, selecting an Office file type from the "New" drop-down creates an empty file in the library.
+> If OOS is unavailable and the client machine doesn't have the Office installed, then selecting an Office file type from the "New" drop-down creates an empty file in the library.
 This mirrors the old behavior but the file will have the correct extension.

 :::image type="content" source="../media/create-new-office-file-spse.png" alt-text="Screenshot diplaying the New button with file extensions in the browser of ShapePoint library.":::